RainrainWu/RainrainWu.github.io/content/posts/collaborative_negotiation.md

 By elevating the discussion and reframing the problem, there may be opportunities to discover new possibilities for collaboration.

-3. Clarify the goals and limitations of both parties and collaborate to find a solution.
+## Clarify the goals and limitations of both parties and collaborate to find a solution

 Breaking the deadlock can also be achieved by sincerely asking the other party about their current considerations or limitations.
 This can help establish a shared perspective and clarify the goals of both parties.
 By engaging in candid communication, you can work together towards finding a mutually beneficial solution.